pjambet/redis-in-ruby/content/_index.md

 experience.
 I majored in computer science, so back then I had already a few years of experience with programming.
 That being said, a degree in CS is definitely not required to read this.

-On a spectrum from beginner to expert, I would say that it aims somwhere in the middle, but leaning towards beginner, slightly to the left, so intermediate-ish.
+On a spectrum from beginner to expert, I would say that this book lands somewhere in the middle, but leaning towards beginner, slightly to the left, so intermediate-ish.